 Change it up

 - Facebook supports a variety of media, so take advantage by showing more than just listings.
-Your page can be a source of information for buyers, so try answering common questions and sharing helpful resources, as well as information on any other services you may provide.
+Your page can be a source of information for buyers, so try different series of posts such as: answering common questions, local resources for moving and home improvement, neighborhood news or volunteer opportunities, market insights, and home improvement tips.

 As an image-based platform, Instagram is a great way to show listings and reach more viewers.
 High-quality imagery is most important when using Instagram, but making great looking posts is easy for even the least tech-savvy folks.